 Provide your contact information to the police and make efforts to remain available in the days and weeks after the accident to discuss the details with them, insurance agents, and medical providers.

-It is Always Your Choice
+Being a Witness is Always Your Choice